harishravi121/Biology182/README.md

 Python based fun biology codes

-Computes Hydrocarbon and DNA molecular weights on a loop basis for recreation
+Computes Hydrocarbon and DNA molecular weights of different lengths on a loop basis for recreation